OWASP/owasp-summit-2017/Working-Sessions/Education/Hackathon-Beyond-OWASP-Top-Ten.md

 ## Why

 In this hackathon, Participants can experience a large set of security challenges ranging from web security to DevSecOps.
 The session is run on the [avatao](https://avatao.com) platform, that is an online tool to offer a wide variety of hands-on ITsec challenges.
 We demonstrate how deep the rabbit hole can be of challenges in terms of architecture, programming languages or design.
 Avatao contains more than 400 real challenges to achieve this.
-The session can be useful for anyone who would like to get hands-on experience with cutting edge technologies (e.g., Unicorn Engine, Kaitai Struct) that shapes our security today or solve more traditional challenges in web security or Java.
+The session can be useful for anyone who would like to get hands-on experience with cutting edge technologies (e.g., Unicorn Engine, Kaitai Struct) that shape our security today or solve more traditional challenges in web security or Java.

 The primary goal however is to have fun and gather feedback from the participants on the platform and ideas for new challenges for AppSec professionals.